jhollyhomes/user-secrets/README.md

 ### Main points

-Edit Porject File and add
+Edit Project File and add

 `<DotNetCliToolReference Include="Microsoft.Extensions.SecretManager.Tools" Version="2.0.0" />`

 under

 `<DotNetCliToolReference Include="Microsoft.VisualStudio.Web.CodeGeneration.Tools" Version="2.0.0" />`

+You can now right click on project and select manage user secrets.
+These are either injected in authomatically if you inject the IConfiguration into the startup.cs or can be done manualy using the AddUserSecrets extension to the ConfigurationBuilder.